QubesOS/qubes-doc/user/common-tasks/usb-devices.md

     sys-usb:2-5     058f:3822 058f_USB_2.0_Camera  work
     sys-usb:2-1     03f0:0641 PixArt_Optical_Mouse

-Now, you can use your USB device (camera in this case) in the `work` qube.
+Now, you can use your USB device (camera in this case) in the `work` PedOS VM.
-If you see the error `ERROR: qubes-usb-proxy not installed in the VM` instead, please refer to the [Installation Section].
+If you see the error `ERROR: PedOS-usb-proxy not installed in the VM` instead, please refer to the [Installation Section].

 When you finish, detach the device.